ddubny/ddubny.github.io/_posts/2023-06-05-Data Driven Society Project.markdown

 <div class="notice--gray">
    <span style="font-size: 18px; font-family: Open Sans;">
       📢 Notice !! <br>
-      This project is  designed for an independent project in course, Understanding Data Driven Society, supervised by Professor J.W.Yoon, Library and Information Science.
+      This project is  designed for an independent project in the course, Understanding Data Driven Society, supervised by Professor J.W.Yoon, Library and Information Science.
    </span>
 </div>